- 4 cups low-sodium chicken broth

 While the broth is simmering, grab a medium pot and bring the coconut milk to a low boil over medium-high heat.
 Once it’s bubbling, whisk in the red curry paste until it’s incorporated.
 Then turn off the heat and move this pot to the side.

 Next, grab a large skillet or wok and melt some butter or coconut oil in it over medium heat.
 Once the fat is hot, add your chopped chicken thighs and cook them about 5 minutes.
+(If you don’t have chicken thighs on hand, chicken breasts will also work as a substitute.)
 Stir them around a bit just to make sure they’re cooking evenly and not sticking.
 After 5 minutes, add your red onions and diced sweet potatoes.
 Cook these for 5 minutes more.
 At this point, the chicken should be browned and the onions slightly soft.
 Turn off the heat and set the skillet aside.

 Going back to your broth, you want to remove the lemongrass, ginger and chili peppers with a handled sieve or slotted spoon and discard.
 Increase the heat to medium on the broth and carefully add in the coconut milk-curry mixture, chicken and veggie mixture, broccoli and bamboo shoots.
 Now you’ll let this simmer for 10 minutes to allow the potatoes to finish cooking and the broccoli to cook.

 Lastly, you’ll turn off the heat and stir in the scallions and fresh lime juice.
+I highly recommend using fresh limes that have been sliced into lime wedges and squeezed as compared to the packaged lime juice you can buy in stores.
 This is going to add some freshness and the sour flavor component.
-Cover the soup and allow it to rest for 10 minutes.
+Cover the coconut soup and allow it to rest for 10 minutes.
 Then ladle it up and enjoy the creamy, spicy, sweet, sour and salty flavors of this soup!

 Get FREE Access!